| 29SEP34 |

 or about this date, the Altair was damaged while Smithy was making

-a difficult cross-wind landing at the Lockheed factory.
+a difficult cross-wind landing at the Lockheed factory at Burbank.

 |